SireTallest/requirement-analysis/README.md

  *Importance in SDLC:*

 - Acts as the foundation for design, development, and testing.

 - Ensures all stakeholders share a common understanding of project goals.

 - Reduces scope creep, rework, and cost overruns.

 - Improves software quality by addressing real user needs.

 ## 💡 Why is Requirement Analysis Important?

-- Clarity of Goals: Ensures all stakeholders agree on what the software should achieve.
+- **Clarity of Goals**: Ensures all stakeholders agree on what the software should achieve.

-- Foundation for Design & Development: Provides a blueprint for building the system correctly.
+- **Foundation for Design & Development**: Provides a blueprint for building the system correctly.

-- Cost & Time Efficiency: Prevents unnecessary rework, scope creep, and delays.
+- **Cost & Time Efficiency**: Prevents unnecessary rework, scope creep, and delays.

-- Quality Assurance: Helps deliver software that meets real user needs and expectations.
+- **Quality Assurance**: Helps deliver software that meets real user needs and expectations.

-- Risk Reduction: Identifies potential challenges early in the SDLC.
+- **Risk Reduction**: Identifies potential challenges early in the SDLC.

 *🔑 Three key reasons why requirement analysis is critical in the SDLC*

-- Clear Understanding of Needs – It ensures developers and stakeholders share the same vision of what the software should achieve, preventing confusion and misaligned goals.
+- **Clear Understanding of Needs** : It ensures developers and stakeholders share the same vision of what the software should achieve, preventing confusion and misaligned goals.
-- Efficient Use of Resources – By identifying requirements early, teams avoid unnecessary rework, saving time, cost, and effort during later stages of development.
+- **Efficient Use of Resources** : By identifying requirements early, teams avoid unnecessary rework, saving time, cost, and effort during later stages of development.
-- Improved Software Quality – Well-defined requirements guide design, coding, and testing, ensuring the final product meets user expectations and performs reliably.
+- **Improved Software Quality** : Well-defined requirements guide design, coding, and testing, ensuring the final product meets user expectations and performs reliably.

 ## 🔑 Key Activities in Requirement Analysis.
-- Requirement Gathering: Collecting needs and expectations from stakeholders, users, and clients.
+- **Requirement Gathering**: Collecting needs and expectations from stakeholders, users, and clients.

-- Requirement Elicitation: Using techniques like interviews, surveys, and workshops to draw out detailed requirements.
+- **Requirement Elicitation**: Using techniques like interviews, surveys, and workshops to draw out detailed requirements.

-- Requirement Documentation: Recording requirements in clear, structured formats (e.g., SRS – Software Requirement Specification).
+- **Requirement Documentation**: Recording requirements in clear, structured formats (e.g., SRS – Software Requirement Specification).

-- Requirement Analysis and Modeling: Examining requirements for feasibility, consistency, and completeness, often representing them with models or diagrams.
+- **Requirement Analysis and Modeling**: Examining requirements for feasibility, consistency, and completeness, often representing them with models or diagrams.

-- Requirement Validation: Ensuring documented requirements align with stakeholder needs and are achievable within scope and constraints.
+- **Requirement Validation**: Ensuring documented requirements align with stakeholder needs and are achievable within scope and constraints.

 ## Types of Requirements